sdorourk/ocho/README.md

 ```

 ## Keypad
 At any time you can press *Esc* to close the emulator.
-The CHIP-8 featured a hexadecimal keypad with keys labelled `0` through `F`.
-These keys are mapped using the left-hand side of the keyboard:
+The earliest computers that CHIP-8 interpreters ran on featured a hexadecimal keypad with keys labelled `0` through `F`.
+In the emulator, these keys are mapped using the left-hand side of the keyboard:
 ```
 Keyboard   CHIP-8 Keypad
 1 2 3 4      1 2 3 C